Your visit starts here:

 According to U.S. News, Philadelphia has one of the top ten Best Nightlife Scenes in the United States — see why by heading to Cuba Libre in Old City to dance to Salsa and Merengue beats until 2 a.m.

 Start your exploration of the city’s Historic Mile and Historic District at the Independence Visitor Center.
 Pick up free timed tickets for the Independence Hall, where the Founding Fathers hammered out the beginnings of the United States.
-While here, be sure to visit the nearby iconic Liberty Bell or President’s House, which commemorates the enslaved Africans who lived and worked at the site of the nation’s first White House under President George Washington.
+While here, be sure to visit the nearby iconic Liberty Bell and President’s House, which commemorates the enslaved Africans who lived and worked at the site of the nation’s first White House under President George Washington.

-Move on to the National Constitution Center for special exhibits as well as an action-packed look at the history and ongoing impact of the Constitution, or explore the experiences and celebrate the history of Jewish people in America at the National Museum of American Jewish History.
+Move on to the National Constitution Center for special exhibits as well as an action-packed look at the history and ongoing impact of the U.S. Constitution, or explore the experiences and the history of Jewish people in America at the National Museum of American Jewish History.

 Detour through Washington Square, one of five public spaces planned by city founder William Penn.
 Exit to the west and meander through the narrow hidden streets (look for Jessup, Camac, Irving, Sartain and Quince) of Washington Square West.
 With its red-brick, Belgianblock and, in one case, wood block paving, the architecture of this neighborhood is quintessential Philadelphia.
 Or, head west along Walnut or Chestnut streets and explore the many neat boutiques and department stores (and remember, clothing and shoes are tax-free in Philly).

-Insiders know that it takes a special elevator ride to reach XIX at the Hyatt at the Bellevue.
+Insiders know that it takes a special elevator ride to reach XIX at the Bellevue.
 Nab a fireside seat and enjoy the skyline views.
 Down the block, the lounge at the Ritz-Carlton offers late-night bites in a Pantheon-like setting.
 Looking for something louder?
 Belt out a few tunes at Japas Karaoke Lounge at Yakitori Boy.

 Before leaving town, go “inside the walls” of the picturesquely crumbling but endlessly fascinating Eastern State Penitentiary.
 In the century after it opened in 1829, more than 300 prisons worldwide copied its revolutionary radial design.
-Gangster Al Capone’s cell was lavishly decorated, but bank robber Willie Sutton’s wasn’t as comfortable — so he notoriously busted out through a tunnel in 1945.
+Gangster Al Capone’s cell was lavishly decorated, but bank robber Willie Sutton’s wasn’t as comfortable — and he notoriously busted out through a tunnel in 1945.